Piedmont food and wine pairing – let’s eat!

 What to know: On the nose are floral aromas with hints of peaches and apricot.
 The palate shows medium acidity with big, juicy fruit flavors of pear, apple, peach, and apricot.

-What to pair: Its light sweetness make fruit-based desserts a good match, like apple desserts, berries, and peach cobbler.
-Hazelnuts work well as Piedmont is the land of hazelnuts.
+What to pair: The light sweetness makes an excellent match with fruit-based desserts, like apple desserts, berries, and peach cobbler.
+Hazelnuts work well since Piedmont is the land of hazelnuts.
 Add it to brunch or happy hour / aperitivo spreads – the balance of sweetness and salty make it a perfect compliment.

 Try These Recipes With Moscato d’Asti: